OS2iot/OS2iot-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## More

+The code structure: Inside src the assets folder contains general scss files and other assets such as images, fonts and language files.
+In the App folder there are three folders that contain the code files:

+models: contains interfaces/models
+shared: contains all the modules and components that are used by several views - used more places than one
+views: the "landingpages" of the different nav menu items.
+Here are the specific modules and components only used this one place as opposed to those in shared